I hadn't smoked for 2.5 years when a friend offered me a cigarette at my first-ever speaking event, and I was REALLY nervous.

 I recognize them, they recognize me, and it's a good experience just to be in their company.

-You get to know, like and trust people because the business owners put themselves out there.
+You get to know, like, and trust people because the business owners put themselves out there.
+They have personal branding.
 It's easy to see that they are in business because they genuinely want to help others, and are not simply out there to make a buck.

-The same principles hold true on the Web.
+The same personal branding principles hold true on the Web.

 Unfortunately, however, many (if not most) affiliate marketers miss this point completely.